Salc-wm/C3-DocMD/c3-doc-en/guide.md

 For now we can ignore all of these and jump into `src/main.c3`

-# You first Hello World
+# Your first Hello World
 Let’s start with a simple “Hello World” program.
 The simplest Hello World you can write in C3 looks like this:
 ```rust